 I find on nearly every one of the many, many WordPress powered sites I take care of, I have at least a couple of special page templates that I set up and use frequently.

-In an effort to inspire more WordPress theme designers to embrace HTML 5, I am releasing the “H5” Theme Template.
-The H5 Theme Template is a bare-bones WordPress theme built entirely with HTML 5 and styled with CSS 2.1.
-As you may know, HTML 5 provides greater flexibility and interoperability than previous markup languages, and enables us to build well-structured themes that are more flexible, interactive, and semantically precise.
+In an effort to inspire more WordPress theme designers to embrace HTML5, I am releasing the “H5” Theme Template.
+The H5 Theme Template is a bare-bones WordPress theme built entirely with HTML5 and styled with some basic CSS 3.0.

-A big thanks to everyone for being supportive of the launch the website launch for Digging into WordPress.
-As thank you, and to celebrate our launch, I’d like to present to you a brand new free WordPress theme for you to download.
+A big thanks to everyone for being supportive of the website launch for Digging Into WordPress.
+As a way of saying thank you, and to celebrate our launch, I’d like to present to you a brand new free WordPress theme for you to download.
 It’s called WP Typo.
 You can view the demo here and download the theme here.
-It was designed by myself, then coded through WP Coder (404 link removed 2012/12/29) (as part of this review), and a little additional coding again my myself.
+It was designed by myself, then coded through WP Coder (as part of this review), and a little additional coding again my myself.